Sure, you can buy bread in plastic bags from the grocery, in logs from the freezer section, even in paper sacks from the bakery.

 WHOLE-WHEAT SODA BREAD

-- 1 cup all-purpose flour (see ALANNA’s TIPS)
+- 1 cup all-purpose flour, fluffed to aerate before measuring or 131g (see ALANNA’s TIPS)

-- 1 cup whole-wheat pastry flour (see TIPS)
+- 1 cup whole-wheat pastry flour (see TIPS), fluffed to aerate before measuring

 - 1 teaspoon baking powder